felixfaire/Soundscaper-OSC/README.md

   - 128 one shot voice polyphony.
   - Uses Distance Based Amplitude Panning.
   - Cross platform (Supports Mac, Windows and Linux (though not tested on Linux))
+  - Supports ASIO on windows.

+***Note:*** This has not been battle tested on large scale projects yet, please consider it in BETA and report any crashes in the github issues.

 ### Why: